Blogs | Health

 Why could traveling be problematic?

-A routine is very important when managing diabetes.
+Managing diabetes if you’re a frequent flyer routine is very important.
 Eating, sleeping or being physically active at different times of day to normal can affect the body’s routine and lead to unexpected periods of low or high blood sugar.

 How to manage time zones when you have diabetes

-Dr Job Simon, an endocrinology consultant at Burjeel Hospital in the UAE, says planning ahead is critical: “If you’re travelling across different time zones you’ll need to adjust your medication and meal schedule accordingly, as blood glucose control can be disrupted by the change in time.
+Dr Job Simon, an endocrinology consultant at Burjeel Hospital in the UAE, says Managing diabetes if you’re a frequent flyer the key is planning ahead is critical: “If you’re travelling across different time zones you’ll need to adjust your medication and meal schedule accordingly, as blood glucose control can be disrupted by the change in time.
 Before taking the trip you’ll need to visit your doctor and share with them your travel itinerary so they can guide you on how to adjust.”

 One approach is to purchase a cheap digital watch (or use your smart phone on airplane mode) to set up drug administration times in your own time zone for when you’re travelling.
 Also, ensure you eat around your usual eating times when travelling – inform the airlines if necessary.